-Students also need to purchase the University of Canberra Occupational Therapy uniform.
-The uniform is to be worn on any off-campus practical activity and while on practice education, unless advised otherwise by the practice educator (placements), and when requested by the unit convener.
+Students need to purchase the University of Canberra Occupational Therapy uniform.
+The uniform is to be worn on any off-campus practical activity, and when requested by the unit convener.
 The cost of each shirt is approximately $45.
 Students can purchase uniforms from the UC Store.

 Work placement, internships or practicums

 Even though this unit does not include a placement experience, students must complete all requirements as described in this unit outline (see Assessments details)

 Unless otherwise advised or approved (in writing), written assessment pieces must conform to the following requirements: